 - Bengal – 1975 but breeding by Jean Mill began in 1963 – of course this is an actual wild cat hybrid.
 The Ocicat and California Spangled are not but the objective is the same or similar: a domestic cat that looked like a wild cat.

 Both the California Spangled and the Ocicat had faltering starts one way and another and so it seems the Bengal became the supreme wild cat/domestic cat.
 The Savannah cat is catching up.

-But for the desire at the time to produce a cat with wild cat appearance and domestic cat temperament it could be argued that there would not have been any interest in the accidental ivory cat with spots.
-In other words the Ocicat was an accident + an underlying desire.
+But for the desire at the time to produce a cat with wild cat appearance and domestic cat temperament it could be argued that there would not have been any interest in this ‘accidental ivory cat with spots’.

 Above: Tonga the “first” Ocicat.
 I don’t know if this actual cat was the cat that was the accident – the Accicat.
 I don’t think he was although the timing (1965) indicates it is.
 The Breed Council is a little hazy on this it seems.
-He looks remarkably like a Bengal cat or even a Savannah cat; elegant with a “foreign” body conformation.
-I have published this photo from a 1965 publication and argue fair use on the grounds that the image is small, this site is both educational and for charitable purposes.
+He looks remarkably like a Bengal cat or even a Savannah cat; elegant with a ‘foreign’ body conformation.

 In case you came to this page before the Ocicat page and don’t want to stay, here is a modern Ocicat.
 I have no idea of this cat’s status meaning whether he/she is shown at cat shows or not but he/she is very similar to the original Tonga.
 A show cat is shown below at a Madison Square Garden CFA Iams cat show (2006):